 Mining the floor plans on the web, and the goal was to generate the floorplan layout design into a 3D model automatically.

-Many companies today need a system to gather useful online information about products or customers.
-Such companies can then improve their products or services based on this information, enhancing the overall functionality of the company.
-Thus, receiving a large amount of accurate information becomes the first crucial step in this process, followed by storing and retrieving such data.
+Many companies today require a system to gather valuable online information about products or customers.
+With such a system, they can improve their products or services based on this information, thereby enhancing overall company performance.
+Receiving a large volume of accurate information is the first crucial step in this process, followed by storing and retrieving the data.
 The next step involves comparing this data with the existing system database to update outdated information.
-Finally, future predictions and automatic information updates on available alerts constitute the last essential step.
-Currently, there is little research on how to build such a system.
-In this work, I propose an Update and Alert System (EIUAS) for companies to maintain their product database.
-This system comprises several components, including a web crawler, data extractor, data verifier, data integration, dynamic database design, data retrieval engine, update checker, prediction module, and update alerts.
-The system would enable a company to receive all the useful information about products or customers from public sources.
-To evaluate the usefulness of this system, we perform a calculation on the update percentage.
-Additionally, a qualitative assessment by a domain expert confirmed the system as very useful and capable of handling updatable information.
+Finally, future predictions and automatic updates via alerts represent the last essential stage.
+Currently, there is limited research on how to build such a system.
+In this work, I propose an Update and Alert System (EIUAS) to help companies maintain their product databases.
+The system includes several components: a web crawler, data extractor, data verifier, data integrator, dynamic database design, data retrieval engine, update checker, prediction module, and alert system.
+This system enables companies to gather relevant product or customer information from public sources.
+To evaluate its effectiveness, we calculate the update percentage.
+Additionally, a qualitative assessment by a domain expert confirmed the system's usefulness and its capability to handle dynamic, updatable information.

 Before 2014, I also built some random stuff in various areas: